 Are any preliminary agreements typically entered into before conclusion of a sale contract?

-It is common for the buyer and seller to sign a brief memorandum of understanding or a reservation form which confirms the fundamental aspects of the deal.
+The buyer and seller normally sign a brief memorandum of understanding or a reservation form confirming the fundamental aspects of the deal.
 Generally, this memorandum of understanding or reservation form is binding on the parties pending the signing of a sale contract.

 Must sale contracts be concluded in writing?
 If so, must they be notarised?

-The contract is based solely on the offer and acceptance, and subject to the provisions agreed (see Chapter 1, Part 1 (Contracts) of the Civil Code (Federal Law 5/1985)).
+The contract is based solely on the offer and acceptance and is subject to the provisions agreed (see Chapter 1, Part 1 (Contracts) of the Civil Code (Federal Law 5/1985)).
 The contract need not be in writing, but it is more difficult to prove obligations under an oral agreement.

 However, in May 2014 the Dubai Land Department introduced mandatory unified real estate contracts, which are template written contracts that must be used in all real estate transactions and can be supplemented by additional terms and conditions, as required.

 Can sale contracts be concluded electronically?

 Sale contracts can be executed by counterpart and exchanged by fax or email.
 However, the fully compiled original executed sale contract must be provided to the relevant land department for registration.

 What provisions are usually included in a sale contract?